pylypchukroman/polymarket_stat_bot/README.md

 Fields:

-_id (ObjectId) — unique identifier for the record. side (string) — market side, "Yes" or "No". price (number) — price at the time of the record. size (number) — order size (number of contracts). timestamp (ISODate) — time when the data was received from Polymarket.
+_id (ObjectId) — unique identifier for the record.

+side (string) — market side, "Yes" or "No".

+price (number) — price at the time of the record.

+size (number) — order size (number of contracts).

+timestamp (ISODate) — time when the data was received from Polymarket.

 ## Usage

 Before running, specify the market and data collection interval in the `consts.ts` file:

-`export const slug = "bitcoin-up-or-down-october-6-1am-et"; // Polymarket market slug
+`slug = "bitcoin-up-or-down-october-6-1am-et"; // Polymarket market slug
-export const FLUSH_INTERVAL = 20000; // batch interval in ms for saving data to MongoDB`
+FLUSH_INTERVAL = 20000; // batch interval in ms for saving data to MongoDB`

 ## How to get the slug